 Controversial when published in 1951, The Catcher In The Rye quickly achieved a cult following, and its protagonist Holden Caulfield became an icon for teenage rebellion.

 ⚈ “I have read this book every 2-3 years since I was a teenager and Holden Caulfield is still one of my all-time favourite anti-heroes.
 Many of the book’s characters & their traits are so recognisable.
 I heart you Holden, although it worries me that as I get closer to 40 years old I still find you so relatable xx. ” – Suzy

 ⚈ “An advantage of reading a classic some decades after it’s been written is the ability to recognise the influence said work has had on many modern day novels.
 Felt like I had known this story all my life and absorbed it fully and willingly.
+I especially enjoyed the use of time and timelessness.
+Holden wanders through the hours without the normal human requirements for sleeping and eating, Rather the world is revolving around him (as every teenager of every generation feels it should!) and I felt pulled into his dreamy world.
 A must read.” – Rachel

 ⚈ “A classic for good reason, loved it!” – Nadine

 READ FOR BOOKCLUB: